kourge/plumage/README.md

-plumage
+Plumage
 =======

-Convert between different color schema formats on Mac OS X
+Convert between different color schema formats on Mac OS X, such as Terminal.app and iTerm2.
+At least MacRuby 0.9 is required.